Understanding One’s Honor and Thanksgiving.

-In the context of this theme, there should be an inward reflection as we acknowledge those who protect and defend the ideas of our country, those who facilitate the process for us to be able to enjoy our liberties and pursue our dreams.
+In the context of this theme, there should be an inward reflection as we acknowledge those who protect and defend the ideas of our country, those who facilitate the process for us to be able to enjoy our liberties and pursue our dreams, and for or individual discipline to facilitating goodness.

 This is an important time of the year to reflect on the past and current sacrifices, individually and collectively, one’s current undertakings, and meanings associated with such works.